Woody Allen sexual abuse allegation

 In August 1992, American filmmaker and actor Woody Allen was alleged by actress Mia Farrow to have sexually molested their adoptive daughter Dylan Farrow, then aged seven, in Mia Farrow's home in Bridgewater, Connecticut.
 Allen has repeatedly denied the allegation, which was investigated and dismissed by both the judge in the custody case and New York Social Services.
 In Connecticut it was investigated without charges being filed.
+A prosecutor, Litchfield State's Attorney Frank Maco, said he believed Allen molested Dylan but decided against charging him to avoid a traumatic trial for her.
+In 2021 Maco reaffirmed that he still believes Dylan Farrow's allegations.

 Allen and Mia Farrow were in a romantic relationship beginning in 1980.
 They had three children together: two adopted, Dylan and Moses, and one biological, Satchel (now known as Ronan Farrow).
 The sexual abuse was alleged to have taken place eight months after Farrow learned that Allen and Soon-Yi Previn, whom Farrow adopted with her former husband André Previn, had begun a sexual relationship in December 1991.
 Allen has alleged that his relationship with Previn prompted Farrow to concoct the molestation allegation as an act of vengeance.
+Mia Farrow has steadfastly denied coercing Dylan into lying about abuse and later won custody; Dylan Farrow has also denied she was coached.